 Rest assured that the propane system installed for your pool heater will conform to the installation standards of NFPA 58 (LP Gas Code), and codes and standards required by the Local Authority Having Jurisdiction.

 Picture this: You dive in to your heated pool ... only to shudder from the cold!
 What happened?
 You check the tank gauge and - oh, no! - you've run out!
 This scenario would not occur if you had remote monitoring.
 Our intelligent monitoring system senses that the level of propane of your tank has gone below a preset threshold and transmits this information electronically to our office, so that we can schedule a delivery before you run critically low.
 No more checking your tank's percentage every day and no more run-outs!
 You can dive right in knowing the water will be nice and toasty!

 Are propane heaters efficient and how are they rated?

 Propane heaters are rated in BTU output, and are tested by government standards.
-Their efficiency ranges from 60% to over 80%.
+Their efficiency ranges from 60 percent to over 80 percent.
 Efficiency may decrease over a period of time due to scaling in the burner or heat exchanger.